WLAY-FM

-WLAY-FM broadcasts a country music format to the greater Florence/Muscle Shoals, Alabama, area.
+WLAY-FM broadcasts a classic country format to the greater Florence/Muscle Shoals, Alabama, area.
 Programming includes the syndicated Rick and Bubba Show in the morning, mid-days with Kelli Karlson, afternoons with Kevin Whorton and nights with Whitney Allen.
 The current Program and Music Director for the radio station is Brian Rickman.

 History

 The Federal Communications Commission issued the original construction permit for a new FM station in Russellville, Alabama, to broadcast with 3,000 watts of effective radiated power at 97.7 MHz on March 10, 1986.
 The new station was assigned the call letters WZMX by the FCC on June 6, 1986.
 In June 1986, Rambo Broadcasting reached an agreement to assign the permit for this station to Mountain Top Broadcasting, Inc. The deal was approved by the FCC on August 25, 1986, and the transaction was consummated on September 22, 1986.
 WZMX received its license to cover from the FCC on November 4, 1987.

 In April 1990, David E. Morrow agreed to transfer control of this station's licensee to James Michael Self.
 The deal was approved by the FCC on June 25, 1990, and the transaction was consummated on the same day.
 The station's callsign was changed to WSHK on July 13, 1990.

 In November 1997, D. Mitchell Self Broadcasting, Inc., reached an agreement to sell this station to US South Broadcasting Company, Inc. The deal was approved by the FCC on January 15, 1998, and the transaction was consummated on February 20, 1998.
 The new owners had the FCC change the call letters to WKGL on July 27, 1998.

 In November 1998, US South Broadcasting Company, Inc., reached an agreement to sell this station to Cumulus Broadcasting through their Cumulus Licensing Corp. subsidiary.
 The three-station deal was publicly valued at $6.3 million.
 The deal was approved by the FCC on December 31, 1998, and the transaction was consummated on March 1, 1999.